C-HernanG/magic-lens/README.md

 ![Magic Lens Banner](assets/banner-white.png)

 **Magic Lens** is a lightweight and efficient library for detecting **Magic: The Gathering** cards from images and webcam feeds, optimized for low computational cost.
+It can accurately identify multiple cards even in challenging conditions, such as overlapping layouts, partial visibility, tilted angles, poor lighting, or complex backgrounds.
 Designed for real-time recognition, it allows seamless integration into applications like deck builders, collection managers, and other MTG-related tools.

-### Features:
-- **Fast & Efficient** – Optimized for low resource usage.
-- **Accurate Card Detection** – Ability to recognize and extract details from multiple cards even when they are overlapping, partially visible, tilted, in poor lighting conditions, or against complex backgrounds.
-- **Real-Time Recognition** – Detects MTG cards instantly from webcam or images.
-- **Easy Integration** – Lightweight library for seamless use in applications.
-- **Cross-Platform** – Works across multiple operating systems.

 ## Development Status